Saturday, September 26, 2009

 Coming to terms with Edward Kennedy, as statesman and private person, is complicated by the wild ardor of admirers and the equally fierce animus of detractors.
 Neither side, I think, gets at the essence of the man because they ignore anything outside their worldviews.

-To a degree that even his older brothers couldn’t summon, he evokes, even in death, Americans’ longstanding ambivalence about matters of class and power-- none of which has ebbed one iota, even after a widening revolution in rights in the nearly half century in which he served in the Senate.
+To a degree that even his older brothers couldn’t summon, he evokes, even in death, Americans’ longstanding ambivalence about class and power-- none of which has ebbed one iota, even after a widening rights revolution in his nearly half century in the Senate.

 As a Catholic, I am additionally fascinated by the questions his situation poses about penitence, good works and forgiveness— matters far more complex and uncomfortable than we like to admit.